Tax Preparation Services for Personal Taxpayers

 ESTATE TAX RETURNS

-All estates must also prepare the final individual income tax return which reports the income earned from January 1st until the date of death.
-An estate tax return can be extremely complex.
+All estates must prepare a final individual income tax return that reports the income earned from January 1st until the date of death.
+An estate tax return can be very complex.

 Tax Audit Assistance

-If you receive a notice of an audit from the IRS, your strongest defense is to enlist the professional assistance of a CPA.
-We develop a strategy and work on your behalf.
+When receiving a notice of audit from the IRS, the best defense is enlisting the professional assistance of a CPA to develop a strategy on your behalf.

 Delinquent Taxes / Debt Resolution